Standard Atlas: Standard Atlas, Standard Atlas Major and Standard 15/20 (1958–1968)

+After the Standard Company was merged into Leyland Motors in 1961, the Atlas vans' badging was changed to Leyland 15 and Leyland 20 in 1962.

-Leyland 15/20 1962–1968
+Leyland 15/20 (1962–1968)

 In 1963 Standard was acquired by Leyland Motors Limited and for 1964, the van was renamed Leyland 15 / Leyland 20 (according to capacity).

 In 1968, Leyland merged with the British Motor Corporation to form the British Leyland Motor Corporation, and the van was taken out of production in order to avoid direct competition with a range of vans such as the Morris JU 250, now produced by the same company.